philipliucodes/binary-template-matching/README.md

-WILL REMOVE THIS LATER. using this command to perform mouse tracking on a video: python src/mouse_tracker.py data/videos/Web47_run1.mkv data/images/templates_lite/ --interval 0.02

-we r missing an open hand template image at 01_30_350 in Web47 run 1

-if nothing is found, check if the last frame is the exact same, if so, only one manual selection will be needed

-# Binary Template Matching
+# Binary Template Matching & Mouse Tracking

-Binary Template Matching is a Python-based approach that utilizes **binarization** to transform input and template images, followed by direct pixel matching for efficient and accurate template detection.

-Binarization enhances template matching by simplifying images to their fundamental shapes, making it especially useful when the template's shading, contrast, or color may vary.
-This technique is effective for locating objects with distinct contours, such as identifying a cursor in a screen recording, detecting symbols in documents, or recognizing objects under varying lighting conditions.
-By reducing the complexity of image data, binarization improves robustness in situations where traditional grayscale or color-based matching might fail.
+This project provides Python-based tools for **binary template matching** and **mouse tracking** using screen recordings.
+It utilizes **binarization** to convert input and template images into binary forms, allowing direct pixel-based matching.
+This technique is robust against variations in shading, contrast, and lighting conditions, making it ideal for detecting objects with distinct contours—such as cursors, UI elements, or symbols.

+## Features

+- Efficient binary template matching using alpha-aware binarization
+- Batch processing of image(s) or video frames
+- Mouse tracking via template matching with optional manual correction
+- CSV export of results with timestamped detections

+---

 ## Installation

-Clone the repository and install the required dependencies using `pip`:
+Clone the repository and install dependencies using pip:

 ```bash
 git clone https://github.com/yourusername/binary-template-matching.git